sanjayjagadi/booking-assignment-automation/README.md

 logging with Log4j2,
-retry mechanism for flaky tests, and data-driven testing capabilities. pojo classes, enhanced serialization and deserialization,hmcrest assertions.
+retry mechanism for flaky tests, and data-driven testing capabilities. pojo classes, enhanced serialization and deserialization using jacson and lombok libraries and hmcrest assertions.

 ## Prerequisites